tramitit/guides/en/austria/residence_permit_renewal.md

 ---
-title: "Residence Permit Renewal"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Austria"]
+categories:
-meta_title: ""
-description: "A detailed guide on how to renew your residence permit in Austria"
+- Austria
+date: '2024-06-07'
+description: Learn the process of renewing your residence permit in Austria.
+Get details on documents, procedures, and tips for foreign nationals staying over six months.
 draft: false
+meta_title: 'Residence Permit Renewal in Austria: Essential Steps and Tips'
+title: 'Residence Permit Renewal in Austria: Essential Steps and Tips'
-translationKey: "austria-residence_permit_renewal"
+translationKey: austria-residence_permit_renewal
 ---

 ## Description
 ### What is it?